Composition in Art - How to Create Thoughtful Compositions in Paintings

 Every time I look at it my eyes start somewhere different.
 The composition has balance yet it’s not following any rules.
 If this painting was in your house, years could go by and you might notice a new detail or shape that you hadn't noticed before.
 For some people, this feeling of freshness and the simultaneous contrast of colors are what make Abstraktes Bild an attractive painting.

 Below is Yayoi Kusama's Pacific Ocean from her Infinity Nets series.
 There is a subtle contrast between areas with tighter circles and looser circles but no obvious place for the eyes to settle.
-The painting achieves balance via repetition and rhthym.
+The painting achieves balance via repetition and rhythm.

-I hope this information was helpful!
+I hope this information was helpful.
 If you’d like to see more demos and art supply reviews, subscribe to my YouTube channel.